Attributes

 In this example, A is attached to and, B to other, C is a standalone inline attribute, D is attached to **bold** and E to `inline elements`.

-If you want to attach an attribute to a group of inlines, you can use the [...]{attributes} syntax.
+To attach an attribute to a group of inlines, use the square-bracket […]{attributes} grouping syntax.
 For instance:

 Works with [groups of **bold** and other `inline elements`]{F}

 However, sometimes putting long attributes in the middle of the text can hurt readability.
 Often, the attributes are the same and are repeated, which makes it even worse.
 Slipshow eases this by using referenced attributes.
-Similarly to footnotes and referenced links, they text only contains a reference, and the attribute itself is defined elsewhere:
+Much like footnotes and referenced links, their text only contains a reference, and the attribute itself is defined elsewhere:

 Some [text][A] [with][A] [many][A] [attributed][A] [words][A].